Dear Younger Me: 2 Lessons I’ve Learned

 God cares for you.
 God is not against you, he is for you.
 I used to think the statement “Jesus wants to be your friend” was so cliché.
 Yet, the old hymn says, “Jesus!
 What a friend for sinners.
 Jesus, lover of my soul.
 Friends may fail me, foes assail me.
 He, my savior, makes me whole.”
 These truths have grown to shape my understanding of the God of the universe who, through his words, spoke it into existence; and he loves me.

 The more I experience life, the more that I understand the love that God has for me.
 But that does not mean that a fifteen-year-old cannot experience that.
 So, younger self, allow the Lord to search and know the depth of your heart (Psalm 139:23-24).
 Begin viewing God as not just some off distant person that saves you from hell, but as a near and close friend–one you come to at all times rather than just in times of trouble.
 In that, understand that he is the sustainer of your faith and the keeper of your life.

 The more I understand my sin, the more I understand my need.
 The more I understand the grace God has given me, the more I am willing to be gracious with others.
 And the more I understand the amount of mercy God has given me, the more I am willing to be merciful to others.

-Younger self, begin examine your life.
+Younger self, begin to examine your life.
 Yes, the decisions you make now affect your life later, but they also affect you now.
-Imagine the witness you would be to hundreds of your high school friends that your l if you take your Christian life seriously?
+Imagine the witness you would be to hundreds of your high school friends if you take your Christian life seriously?